WORKING IN SWITZERLAND AFTER BREXIT

 Up until leaving the EU, a British person could apply for a Swiss work permit with no real issue.
 You just needed to complete a few formalities and prove you had Swiss health insurance.

-But as a non-EU national it has become harder.
+But as a non-EU national it has become harder (if not impossible) for British trainees.

-Non-EU nationals have always been limited to 90 days and to work needed to prove that they can do something that no EU or Swiss person can do.
+Non-EU nationals have always been limited to 90 days and to work needed to prove that they can do something that nobody from the EU or Switzerland can do.
 Which is a big ask.

 But that’s not the end of the story.